All Episodes

 Build the immune system.

-Oh, positively, because no drug, no, what should we say, chemical substance falling to the body is going to build that immune system if it's an immune deficiency.
+Oh, positively, because no drug, no, what should we say, chemical substance falling through the body is going to build that immune system if it's an immune deficiency.

 And AIDS is way down towards the bottom of the number of people that die every year.